-10 best new Android apps of June 2016
+10 best new Android apps of August 2016!

 App developers are pushing the envelope on a daily basis trying to improve and enhance our smartphone and tablet experiences.
 In fact, so many Android apps come out every day that it’s difficult to keep track of them all.
 It’s difficult to usurp the best of the best but if you’re getting bored with what you’ve got and want to try something new, check out the best new Android apps from the last month!
 You can watch the videos from passed months by clicking here!

 See also: Best Android phones!

-[Price: Free / $2.99]
+[Price: Free / $0.99]

-[Price: Free with in-app purchases]
+[Price: Free / Optional in-app purchases]

 Related best app lists: